-As soon as the University of Twente has processed your documents you will be informed via email.
-Be aware that it could take a couple of days between receiving and processing your documents.
+As soon as the University of Twente has processed your documents, you will be informed via email.
+Be aware that it could take a couple of days between receiving and processing the documents.

-When you have finished your diploma/degree but you still have to wait on the official certificate you can send in a graduation statement.
+When you have finished your diploma/degree, but you still have to wait on the official degree certificate, you can send in a graduation statement.
 A graduation statement may also be known as a provisional or temporary certificate.

 A graduation statement is an original letter issued after you are officially graduated, on official stationery containing at least the following data:

 - Full name of the graduate, date, and place of birth.